 Genetic testing can confirm the diagnosis.

-The goal of overall treatment is to lessen symptoms by reducing the level of homocysteine and maintaining a normal level of methionine in the blood.
+The overall goal of treatment is to lessen symptoms by reducing the level of homocysteine and maintaining a normal level of methionine in the blood.
 Treatment may include:

 The body goes through a series of steps to process vitamin B12.
 Errors can occur in each of these steps.
 This leads to many types of cbl defects that cause homocystinuria: cblC, cblD, cblD variant 1, cblE, cblF, cblG, cblJ, and cblX.